Harold Liebmann 1895 -1960

 Harold and Lola performed across the United States during the 1940s, not only in night clubs but also at state fairs and similar venues.
 Harold took these opportunities to make numerous drawings and paintings.

 After the end of WWII, Harold and Lola continued to perform.
 In 1948 "Villa Palma" was seized by the People's Republic of Croatia, along with all its contents.
 Those contents included 300 of Harold's pre-1937 paintings and other work, all of which have disappeared.
-The property was never recovered due to a Catch-22 situation revolving around their German citizenship and then their US citizenship.
+The property was never recovered due to bureaucratic wrangling revolving around their German citizenship and then their US citizenship.

-Over the course of his lifetime Harold had a number of shows of his work and toward the end of his life he received several commissions.
+Harold had numerous exhibitions of his work and toward the end of his life he received several commissions.
 Harold and Lola continued to perform together until around 1958 after which Lola satisfied her desire for performance with a successful dance school operated at Ridgewood Farm.

-Harold was forever finding innovative ways of expressing himself.
-Toward the end of his career he experimented with adding sand to his paintings to give them texture; he produced a series of mural-like panels in concrete; and he developed a puppet theatre whose characters were made from everyday household items, and whose performances can be tracked for a number of years.
+Harold continually sought innovative ways of expressing himself.
+Toward the end of his career he experimented with adding sand to his paintings to give them texture; he produced a series of mural-like panels in concrete; and he developed a puppet theatre whose characters were made from everyday household items and whose performances can be tracked for a number of years.

 1947 - James Breasted, Director of the Los Angeles Museum, accepting one of Harold Liebmann's paintings for their permanent collection.

-We do not have a complete record of where Harold's work has been shown, or where it may have been collected.
-It is evident that he was a dedicated and prolific painter so it would not be surprising if his work should surface in Europe or in America.
-Here is some of the information that we do have:
+There is no complete record of where Liebmann's work has been shown, or where it may have been collected.
+He was a dedicated and prolific painter so it would not be surprising if examples of his work surface in Europe or in America.
+Here is a brief list of some of his exhibitions:

 1944 - Exhibition, Washington Art Gallery, Miami Beach, FL.